Michael Nielsen is a composer and music producer for film, television, video games, records, and advertising.

-Michael also provided scores for Warner Bros.
-Interactive’s video game tie-in to the Green Lantern movie as well as Activision’s Battleship video game based on the summer blockbuster.
-Michael also provided the original score for League of Legends: Spirit Guard Udyr, and 2013 World Championship "Road to the Cup,” which debut in LA’s Staples Center to a sold out crowd.
+Michael also provided scores for Warner Bros Interactive’s video-game tie-in to Green Lantern, as well as Activision’s Battleship video game based on the summer blockbuster.
+Michael provided the original score for League of Legends: Spirit Guard Udyr, and Riot Games’ World Championship "Road to the Cup,” which debut in LA’s Staples Center to a sold-out crowd.

-Michael wrote and produced Selena Gomez single, “Tell Me Something I Don’t Know” which has sold over a million copies.
-Also, Michael has written and produced songs for films such as Another Cinderella Story, American Pie III, Scooby Doo, Blue Crush.
-Michael also co-scored Marvelʼs hit animated series Wolverine and the X-Men which garnered Nicktoons their highest ratings to date.
-Michael has collaborated with and produced music for iconic artists including James Brown, The Pussycat Dolls, Kenny Loggins, Barry Manilow, The Baha Men, John Sykes and Lenny Kravitz.
-Michael produced blues/rock artist Philip Sayce’s “Peace Machine”, which was a best seller in the blues charts.
-Philip’s latest release, “Influence” features several songs producer by Michael and has received critical acclaimMichael received an RIAA Gold Record for Disneymania which remained on the Top 20 over a year after itʼs release.
-Michael also contributed to Disneymania 2 which remained in the Top 5 on Billboardʼs Childrenʼs Chart for over 23 consecutive weeks, entering at #1 the week it was released.
+Michael received an RIAA Gold Record for Disneymania, which remained on the Top 20 over a year after its release.
+Michael also contributed to Disneymania 2, which remained in the Top 5 on Billboardʼs Children’s Chart for over 23 consecutive weeks, entering at #1 the week it was released.
 The song “Tell Me Something I Donʼt Know” reached #3 on Radio Disney and debuted at #7 on Billboard.

 Michael and Ninja Tracks are currently based in Ninja Tracks HQ, a studio that was featured as a standout in Mix Magazine’s “Class of 2014” studio feature.